Roasted Asparagus is a quick, flavorful side! This recipe shows how to make it two ways—classic or crispy with a crunch.

 The asparagus being prepped and placed on the sheet pan along with seasonings to be roasted.

-How To Prepare Asparagus For Roasting
+How To Prep Asparagus For Roasting

 • Rinse in cold water and dry completely by rolling in towels.
 If the asparagus is wet, it won’t roast correctly.